 Integrally related to the increase in demand for employment service has been the overwhelming increase in requests for assistance across all types of services within the human and social service sector.
 The majority of local human service providers report that requests for assistance with basic needs such as food, utility and housing crisis assistance have in some cases doubled when compared to the previous year.
-The County's Department of Citizen Services serves as the human services arm of county government and is responsible for coordinating the

-County's Continuum of Care that addresses the needs of the homeless and those at risk of becoming homeless.
-The Homelessness Board recently began work on developing a ten-year plan to end homelessness.
+The County's Department of Citizen Services serves as the human services arm of county government and is responsible for coordinating the County's Continuum of Care that addresses the needs of the homeless and those at risk of becoming homeless.
+The Homelessness Board (now a committee of the County's recently developed Board to promote Self-Sufficiency) recently began work on developing a ten-year plan to end homelessness.
 Progress on this effort will be reported in the 2007 Annual Performance and Evaluation Report.